Rashadtheone/hammondsM/README.md

 ### Day 2
  - Updated on Hover Styling for pictures - Gallary Page
  - Updated Footer with classes - Footer
+ - Updated Footer Style to fit Form size
- - Updated Gallary Style, pictures will be seperated by project
+ - Updated Gallary Component Style, pictures will be seperated by project
- -
+ - Updated Services component style, Houses Modal that will allow users to get more information
+ - Linted entire project to be easier to read.